 I think you can guess what the downside is: the price.
 This part of Santorini is really expensive.
 There is literally no limit when it comes to luxury hotels along the caldera, so if you wanna have a splurge during your holiday, you will definitely find it here!

 If you are looking to save some money, one of the beach towns can be a good choice for you.
-The beaches are located on the eastern side of the island, the best ones are Kamari, Perissa and Perivolos in the southern edge.
+The beaches are located on the eastern side of the island, the best nearby towns are Kamari or Perissa in the southern edge.

 The hotels around the beaches are usually way more cheaper than the ones along the caldera.
 You can find some good restaurant and bars around too, but they are not so luxurious as the ones on the western side.